 By the end of the course, students will be able to:

-1. Describe the main features of important international organizations.
+1. Describe the main features of important international organisations.

-2. Discuss the ability of international organizations to address transnational policy issues.
+2. Discuss the ability of international organisations to address transnational policy issues.

-3. Explain, illustrate and apply public administration perspectives on international organizations.
+3. Explain and illustrate public administration perspectives on international organisations.

 Mode of instruction